 Agile is all about adapting to change, both good and bad.
 The sad reality is that negative risks often crop up during a project and they carry the ability to make or break a project.
 Being able to effectively identify, prioritise and mitigate risks as they arise is a critical factor to the success of Agile projects.

-Though these may be the top three features to look out for in your PPM softwares, they aren’t the only features!
-There are hundreds of PPM softwares out there ready to sell you sparkly features and complex tools they think you need.
+Though these may be the top three features to look out for in your PPM softwares, they aren’t the only features.
+There are hundreds of PPM softwares with features and complex tools that could be a game-changer for your organisation.
 But how do you pick the right one for you?
-Don’t worry!
 We’ve made a quick guide that with help you find the best PPM software for you!